PB350546/appServiceInfra/readme.md

 - **Infra/variables** : This folder contains the global variables which are not restricted to type of resource and are specific to each environment.

 ## How to create app service (web app) infra :
+1. Prerequisites :
+    - Azure Subscription
+    - Azure Resource Group
+    - Azure DevOps Service Connection with spn having required roles on Resource Group
+    - Basic understanding of Azure Pipelines, Bicep (IAC).
-- Create the pipeline in Azure DevOps.
+2. Create the pipeline in Azure DevOps.
-- Run the pipeline: You need to select the environment and provide the name of the app to be created.
+3. Run the pipeline: You need to select the environment and provide the name of the app to be created.

 ## Diagram :